5 star rating

 What to Expect

-Our hope is that event planners recommend this course to everyone involved in their gatherings to level up everyone's kinship tending skills and nourish belonging for ALL.
+Our hope is that event planners recommend this course to everyone involved in their gatherings, including attendees, to level up everyone's kinship tending skills and nourish belonging for ALL.

 This course is a gift from the Stellar Village Community